-In a small sauce pan, cook the shallot in the olive oil over medium heat until fragrant and golden, about 3 minutes.
+- In a small saucepan, cook the shallot in the butter or olive oil over medium heat until fragrant and golden, about 3 minutes.
 Add the 1 1/2 cups of asparagus disks and saute 1-2 minutes, stirring, then add the stock.
 Cover and simmer gently for 4-5 minutes or until asparagus is fork-tender.

-Cook the fish: Pat the fish dry and sprinkle all sides with salt and pepper.
+- Cook the fish: Pat the fish dry and sprinkle all sides with salt and pepper.
 Sprinkle the tops with fennel seeds and gently press down into the flesh.

+- In a large skillet heat the butter or oil over medium heat.
 Place fish, fennel seed side-down, and sear until golden, about 4 minutes.
 Turn the fish over and add the asparagus tips and sliced radishes to the same pan.
-(You could also add other quick cooking veggies like snow peas of fresh peas if you like.).
+(You could also add other quick-cooking veggies like snow peas or fresh peas if you like.).
 Season with salt and pepper and lightly saute them alongside the fish.